Table of Contents

 ArrayList<string> arrayList = new();

-arrayList.AddAll(0, set); // this point can raise Java.Lang.NullPointerException
+arrayList.AddAll(0, set); // Java.Lang.NullPointerException may occur here

 }